 - A. Pecuniary (financial) Interests: these include potential, perceived, or actual financial gain or loss.
 A pecuniary conflict of interest, whether actual or perceived, is defined for the purposes of this policy as any event in which an FPSE member may benefit materially from knowledge of, participation in, or by virtue of an investment decision on holdings of FPSE. - B. Non-pecuniary interests: These may arise from potential, perceived, or actual interests in personal or professional relationships that do not specifically amount to a material or financial interest.
 A non-pecuniary conflict of interest, whether actual or perceived, is defined for the purposes of this policy as any private interest in which an FPSE member benefits from participation in, association with, or by virtue of participation as an FPSE elected or appointed position, and is distinct from the general interests of FPSE.
-For the purposes of this Policy, any excluded administrative position or appointment shall be considered as a serious non-pecuniary conflict and will disqualify the member from being elected or appointed to any FPSE committee or positions, and will disqualify the person from participation in any FPSE meetings or business.
+For the purposes of this Policy, any excluded administrative position or appointment shall be considered as a serious non-pecuniary conflict and will disqualify the member from being elected or appointed to any FPSE meetings or business.